DevOps-Represent/DevOps-Girls-Serverless-Bootcamp-4/README.md

    through the AWS web interface

-1. [Serverless Starter Todo](serverless-starter-todo): walkthrough of creating a todo app backend with the Serverless Framework
+1. [Serverless Starter Todo](serverless-starter-todo): walkthrough of creating a todo app with the Serverless Framework

-1. [Serverless Final Todo](serverless-final-todo): completed version of a todo app backend for reference
+1. [Serverless Final Todo](serverless-final-todo): completed version of a todo app for reference

 ## Resources